Terminologies in collecting data

 Comparative study

-The goal of the simplest and most common comparative studies is to evaluate how a "change" from a "baseline" or "normal" condition affects a response variable.
+The goal of the simplest and most common comparative studies is to evaluate how a "change" from a

-• The changed condition is called a treatment or an intervention and the normal condition is called a control
+The changed condition is called a treatment or an intervention and the normal condition is called a control

-• The treatment and control group should be similar in all other respects excepty for the changed condition to provide a valid comparison
+The treatment and control group should be similar in all other respects excepty for the changed condition to provide a valid comparison

 Observational study

-• A prospective study follows a sample forward in time
+- A prospective study follows a sample

-• A retrospective study follows a sample backward in time
+- A retrospective study follows a sample

 Sample survey

-• A numerical characteristic of a population defined for a specific variable is called a parameter
+- A numerical characteristic of a population defined for a specific variable is called a parameter

-• It is possible to list all units in a finite population; a list of all units in a finite population is called a sampling frame;
+, called a statistic, is used to estimate the unknown population parameter - It is possible to list all units in a finite population; a list of all units in a finite population is called a sampling frame;

-• It is impossible to list all units of an infinite population as there is no upper limit on the number of units in a population
+- It is impossible to list all units of an infinite population as there is no upper limit on the number of units in a population

-• The population of interest is called the target population; sometimes the target population is difficult to study, so sampling is done using another easily accessible population, called the sampled population
+- The population of interest is called the target population; sometimes the target population is difficult to study, so sampling is done using another easily accessible population, called the sampled population

-• The deviation between a sample estimate and the true parameter value is called the sampling error; nonsampling error often cause bias, which is a systematic deviation between the sample estimate and the population parameter; bias is a more serious problem than sampling errors because it doesn't disappear by increasing the sample size.
+between the sample estimate and the population parameter; bias is a more serious problem than sampling errors because it doesn't disappear by increasing the sample size.
 For example, measurement bias affects all measurements.
 Nonsampling error includes other types such as self-selection bias and response bias

 Basic sampling designs

-• Simple random sample(SRS)
+Simple random sample(SRS)

 Draw a sample of size \(n\) from a population of size \(N\) Without replacement

-• Stratified Random sampling
+Stratified Random sampling

 Divide a population into homogeneous subpopulations and draw SRS from each one

-• Multistage cluster sampling
+Multistage cluster sampling

 Draw SRS layer by layer from the top to the bottom

-• Systematic sampling
+Systematic sampling

-A 1-in-k systematic sampling consists of selecting one unit at random from the first \(k\) Unit and selecting every \(kth\) Unit thereafter; mainly useful for cases such as assembly line or cars entering a toll booth on a highway
+systematic sampling consists of selecting one unit at random from the first \(k\) Unit and selecting every \(kth\) Unit thereafter; mainly useful for cases such as assembly line or cars entering a toll booth on a highway

 Experimental studies

-• Treatment factors are controlled in an experiment, effects of the response variable are of primary interest
+- Treatment factors are controlled in an experiment, effects of the response variable are of primary interest

-• Nuisance factors, or noise factors are all the other factors that might affect the response variable
+- Nuisance factors, or noise factors are all the other factors that might affect the response variable

-• The different possible values of a factor are called levels, and each treatment is a particular combination of the levels of different treatment factors
+- The different possible values of a factor are called levels, and each treatment is a particular combination of the levels of different treatment factors

-• Subjects or items receiving treatments are called experimental units; all experimental units receiving the same treatment form a treatment group
+- Subjects or items receiving treatments are called experimental units; all experimental units receiving the same treatment form a treatment group

-• A run is an observation made on an experimental unit after a particular treatment condition; a replicate is another independent run carried out under a particular identical conditions; repeat measurements of the same response is not replicate
+- A run is an observation made on an experimental unit after a particular treatment condition; a replicate is another independent run carried out under a particular identical conditions; repeat measurements of the same response is not replicate

 Strategies to reduce experimental error variation